Alex London has written books for children, teens, even a few grown ups.

 Alex was born in Baltimore, Maryland and moved to New York to attend Columbia University.
 He graduated with a degree in philosophy and earned his Masters Degree in Library Science from Pratt Institute.

-At one time a journalist reporting from conflict zones and refugee camps, he has recently moved from Brooklyn, NY, to Philadelphia, PA where he, his husband, and his daughter can be found wandering among the tress of Fairmount Park talking to the dog, who is the real brains of the whole operation.
+At one time a journalist reporting from conflict zones and refugee camps, he lives in Philadelphia, PA where he, his husband, and his daughter can be found wandering among the tress of Fairmount Park talking to the dog, who is the real brains of the whole operation.